pypa/twine/README.rst

                         dist [dist ...]

     positional arguments:
-      dist                  The distribution files to upload to the repository, may additionally contain a .asc file to include an existing signature with the file upload
+      dist                  The distribution files to upload to the repository (package index).
+Usually dist/* .
+May additionally contain a .asc file to include an existing signature with the file upload.

     optional arguments:
       -h, --help            show this help message and exit -r REPOSITORY, --repository REPOSITORY
-                            The repository to upload the package to.
-Can be a section in the config file or a full URL to the repository (default: pypi).
-(Can also be set via TWINE_REPOSITORY environment variable)
+                            The repository (package index) to upload the package to.
+Should be a section in the config file (default: pypi).
+(Can also be set via TWINE_REPOSITORY environment variable.)
       --repository-url REPOSITORY_URL
-                            The repository URL to upload the package to.
-This can be specified with --repository because it will be used if there is no configuration for the value passed to --repository.
-(Can also be set via
-                            TWINE_REPOSITORY_URL environment variable.)
+                            The repository (package index) URL to upload the package to.
+This overrides --repository.
+(Can also be set via TWINE_REPOSITORY_URL environment variable.)
-      -s, --sign            Sign files to upload using gpg --sign-with SIGN_WITH
+      -s, --sign            Sign files to upload using GPG.
+      --sign-with SIGN_WITH
-                            GPG program used to sign uploads (default: gpg) -i IDENTITY, --identity IDENTITY
+                            GPG program used to sign uploads (default: gpg).
+      -i IDENTITY, --identity IDENTITY
-                            GPG identity used to sign files
+                            GPG identity used to sign files.
       -u USERNAME, --username USERNAME
-                            The username to authenticate to the repository as (can also be set via TWINE_USERNAME environment variable) -p PASSWORD, --password PASSWORD
+                            The username to authenticate to the repository (package index) as.
+(Can also be set via TWINE_USERNAME environment variable.)
+      -p PASSWORD, --password PASSWORD
-                            The password to authenticate to the repository with (can also be set via TWINE_PASSWORD environment variable)
+                            The password to authenticate to the repository (package index) with.
+(Can also be set via TWINE_PASSWORD environment variable.)
       -c COMMENT, --comment COMMENT
-                            The comment to include with the distribution file --config-file CONFIG_FILE
+                            The comment to include with the distribution file.
+      --config-file CONFIG_FILE
-                            The .pypirc config file to use
+                            The .pypirc config file to use.
       --skip-existing       Continue uploading files if one already exists.
 (Only valid when uploading to PyPI.
 Other implementations may not support this.)
-      --cert path           Path to alternate CA bundle (can also be set via TWINE_CERT environment variable)
+      --cert path           Path to alternate CA bundle (can also be set via TWINE_CERT environment variable).
-      --client-cert path    Path to SSL client certificate, a single file containing the private key and the certificate in PEM format
+      --client-cert path    Path to SSL client certificate, a single file containing the private key and the certificate in PEM format.

 Twine also includes a ``register`` command.